DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 Ashlan and Saki were stirring into boiling pot onto portable stove.
 Both of them were in the middle of preparing soup, dyed red.
 They were making people under open air.
-As there was no space to prepare meal for Urza Resistance who cam in rush to the aid, they had to both prepare and eat meals outdoors.
+As there was no space to prepare meal for Urza Resistance who came in rush to the aid, they had to both prepare and eat meals outdoors.

 "Still...
 Can we actually eat it?"